-- Be open to compromise, but don’t give up too much ground or you will get nothing out of negotiation.
+- Be open to compromise, but don’t give up too much ground, or you will get nothing out of the negotiation.
 In the end, it has to be a result that works for you.

-This last point can be confusing to people, because there is no absolute right or wrong answer for how much you should compromise.
+This last point can be confusing to people because there is no absolute right or wrong answer for how much you should compromise.
 What do you want to gain?
 What can you afford to lose?
 For example, if you’d like to temporarily adjust your payment schedule, your lender may also wish to lower your credit limit.
-In this case, it would be an acceptable result because you get the reduced payments you desired, while the creditor gets some assurance that you’re serious about getting back on track.
+In this case, it would be an acceptable result because you get the lower payments you desire, while the creditor gets some assurance that you’re serious about getting back on track.

 Do not despair if your creditors refuse to accept your proposed terms.
 They are expert negotiators, and it may be time to get expert negotiators on your side.

 You may be able to accomplish your goals by enrolling in a debt management program (DMP).
-A DMP is designed to negotiate with creditors on your behalf to decrease interest rates and also decrease the amount you pay each month.
+A DMP allows your representatives to conduct credit card negotiations with creditors on your behalf to decrease interest rates and also decrease the amount you pay each month.
 Your credit counsellor may also be able to negotiate with creditors to remove penalties and reduce or eliminate the interest applied to your debts.
 So, if you feel like you are in over your head and your negotiation efforts have failed, know that a debt management program may provide some of the benefits you were hoping to achieve.

 A trained credit counsellor is an expert at working with creditors and negotiating with them on behalf of consumers.
 If credit card negotiation on your own has failed and you need help, give us a call at 1-888-294-3130 to speak with one of our trained credit counsellors to get started with a Free Debt Analysis.